-Spain returns to the 2018 Epcot Food and Wine Festival for its second year, positioning itself across from the Germany Pavilion on the Italy side.
+Spain returns to the 2019 Epcot Food and Wine Festival for its third year, positioning itself across from the Germany Pavilion on the Italy side.

-The Charcuterie in a Cone and Seafood Salad return the same both in name and description, while the Spanish-style Paella is now served with Chorizo and Roasted Chicken instead of the Shrimp, Mussels, Chicken and Crispy Chorizo that we saw last year for the same money.
+The Charcuterie in a Cone and Seafood Salad return the same both in name and description, while the Spanish-style Paella is now served with Botifarra and Roasted Chicken instead of the Chorizo and Roasted Chicken that was served last year.
 We’ll see if it’s an improvement.
-All three wines are new.
+All three wines also return.

 - Charcuterie in a Cone with imported Spanish Meats, Cheeses, and Olives with an Herb Vinaigrette – $6.50

-- Spanish-style Paella with Chorizo and Roasted Chicken – $5.25
+- Spanish-style Paella with Botifarra and Roasted Chicken – $5.50

 - Seafood Salad with Shrimp, Bay Scallops, Mussels, Extra Virgin Olive Oil, White Balsamic Vinegar and Smoked Paprika – $6